 You probably know that February is a huge month for funny ads and finger foods thanks to that uniquely superb Sunday every year.
 What you might not know is that after all the guacamole is gone, there are still tons of avocados in need of a home.
 Just like Mandarin oranges after Christmas, avocado growers after the big game are often stuck with huge quantities of fruit that they can’t sell, because the supermarket buyers have already moved on to the next holiday.
-What this means for your box is that you should keep an eye out for surplus and small avocados because, after Sunday, February 3rd, we’re going to have a lot of them that need a home.
+What this means for your box is that you should keep an eye out for surplus produce and small avocados because, after Sunday, February 3rd, we’re going to have a lot of them that need a home.

 While much of the country is too cold to grow gorgeous gourds right now, we’re working closely with our squash farmers in the Southwest to source delicious spaghetti, acorn, kabocha, and butternut squashes to add some variety to your winter box.
 What’s even better about this arrangement is that we’re sourcing their small squashes that would otherwise be left unharvested in the field.
 You’ll get to enjoy squashes in nature’s ideal serving size and while we get to help some squash farmers make a better living.